 Christmas Day (Observation) Wed, Dec 25

-As a Western Governors University employee, you are eligible for sick pay.
-If your position is classified as full-time, you may accrue up to 48 hours of sick leave per year, up to an overall maximum balance of unused/accrued sick time of 144 hours.
-If your position is classified as part-time, you may accrue up to 24 hours per year, up to a balance maximum of 72 hours.
+If your position is classified as part-time, you may accrue up to 24 hours of sick time per year, up to a balance maximum of 72 hours.
 You will accrue one hour of sick time for every 30 regular hours worked (excluding any overtime hours or paid time off paid).
-For example, full-time employees earn 2.66 hours per pay period based on a 40-hour work week.
-A year for the purpose of earning sick time is based on your Western Governors University anniversary date.
+A year, for the purpose of earning sick time, is based on your Western Governors University anniversary date.
 If you attain the sick time balance maximum, no further accruals will be credited until you use sick time to lower your balance below the maximum.

 Bereavement Time